arvidn/libtorrent/branches/libtorrent_aio/docs/manual.rst

 If you specify a ``url``, the torrent will be set in ``downloading_metadata`` state until the .torrent file has been downloaded.
 If there's any error while downloading, the torrent will be stopped and the torrent error state (``torrent_status::error``) will indicate what went wrong.
-The ``url`` may refer to a magnet link or a regular http URL.
+The ``url`` may refer to a magnet link, a regular http URL or a file-URL.
+Using a file-URL to load torrents allows for loading them asyncronously.
+When used with ``async_add_torrent()`` it can provide a completely non- blocking mechanism for adding torrents, without requiring them to be loaded from disk first.

 ``dht_nodes`` is a list of hostname and port pairs, representing DHT nodes to be added to the session (if DHT is enabled).
 The hostname may be an IP address.